isomerpages/moe-chijsjc/_academic-development/Applied Subjects/Elements of Business Skills.md

 #### **Our Objectives**

-The objectives are summarized as follow:
+The objectives are summarised as follow:

 *   To develop an understanding of basic business activities of travel and tourism, hospitality and retail industries